dhuseby/rust-cross-toolkit/README.md

-rust-cross-dragonfly
+rust-cross-openbsd
 ====================

-Cross-compiling Rust to DragonFlyBSD.
+Cross-compiling Rust to OpenBSD.

-This is a work in progress and is aimed at creating a rustc binary to run natively on DragonFly.
-The current status is that it can cross-compile rustc to DragonFly.
+This is a work in progress and is aimed at creating a rustc binary to run natively on OpenBSD.
+The current status is that it can cross-compile rustc to OpenBSD.

-Read [this document][rust-cross] on how to cross-compile Rust to Dragonfly.
+Read [this document][rust-cross] on how to cross-compile Rust to OpenBSD.

 ## Dependencies on Linux

 Basic dependencies needed to build rust.

-## Dependencies on Dragonfly
+## Dependencies on OpenBSD

-We need to build the following libraries on a DragonFly system, as we can't easily cross-compile them on a Linux system:
+We need to build the following libraries on a OpenBSD system, as we can't easily cross-compile them on a Linux system:

 * libuv
 * llvm (our patched version)
-* rustllvm (easy to compile as we already build llvm on DragonFly)
+* rustllvm (easy to compile as we already build llvm on OpenBSD)

 To build, we need: